IS-D-Game/CLR/README.md

 Activate the virtualenv for your project.

-For Windows User
+For Windows User (direction could deviate)

     $ venv\Scripts\activate

-For OS User
+For OS User (direction could deviate)

     $ source bin/activate